 You’re given a choice of stencils and a wide range of colours, finally you can take your art home with you.
 So worth a visit even if you spend a lot of time in Bristol, you can learn more!
 They even have a dedicated Banksy tour if you’re a fan.

 Touring the UK’s street art capital, and the hometown of Banksy himself, is certainly one of the most unique things to do in Bristol.

 Check out their website!

 Since you’ll be in the vibrant area of Stoke’s Croft after your graffiti tour, why not try out a local restaurant that’d dedicated to serving vegan and ethically sourced food?
-There’s an amazing community vibe at Canteen and the food is fresh and absurdly tasty.
-It’s home for the creatives of the area and has become a melting pot for people to gather in and enjoy affordable and fresh food and enjoy the vibe.
-They also have a bar and have free gigs on most days, so dig in and enjoy the atmosphere!
+There’s an amazing community vibe at Canteen and the food is fresh and absurdly tasty

 Visit their website here.

-Read More: If you’re wondering where to stay in Bristol then here are the best areas and hotels from people who’ve actually lived there.
+Read More: Where to stay in Bristol (and the best areas and hotels)

 For now, here are some of our favourites in the city centre: